“I’VE GOT CLIENTS COMING OUT THE WAZOO!”

 “How can I find clients?”

 The question always strikes me as ironic.
-Because my clients are always asking me where they can find more copywriters!
+Because my clients are always asking me where they can find more writers!

 So finding clients shouldn’t be all that hard.

-Finding Clients Should Be the Easiest Part of Copywriting
+Finding Clients Should Be the Easiest Part of Freelance Writing

-In fact, I might even say that finding new clients is the EASIEST part of being a freelance copywriter!
+In fact, I might even say that finding new clients is the EASIEST part of being a freelance writer!
 Although I realize you may not feel that way.

 And I understand.
 Because, to tell you the truth, I didn’t always feel that way myself.